Invoca/developer-docs/source/api_documentation/network_integration/advertiser_campaigns/index.rst

     - String
     - The failover type to use for a child node of a Menu.
 "Wrong" for when a wrong keypress is pressed by the caller on any attempt for the parent menu (shown in reporting as keypress "W").
 "None" for when there is no keypress by the caller for all attempts for the parent menu (shown in reporting as keypress "N").
 Omit this parameter for normal keypresses.
 See example below.

+  * - max_simultaneous_calls
+    - Integer
+    - The maximum amount of ring group numbers that we will attempt to dial at one time.
+Default is 1.

   * - number_question_type
     - String
     - The type of question you want to ask as part of the NumberQuestion node type.
 This may be "Digits", "Number", "PhoneNumber", "Date", "Currency", "Time", or "ZipCode".